tighten/jigsaw-blog-template/source/_categories/configuration.md

 ---
 extends: _layouts.category
 title: Configuration
-description: Posts related to configuring the Jigsaw Blog skeleton
+description: Posts related to configuring the Jigsaw blog starter template
 ---

-This posts are all related to configuring your Jigsaw Blog skeleton.
+This posts are all related to configuring your Jigsaw blog starter template.